AnzuFTNW/windose-css/README.md

 # Changelog

+- `2024/11/26` - _V0.2.1_
+  - Started coding boot screen
+  - Added several new assests for boot screen
+  - NOTE: Need to redo taskbar side text with new font
 - `2024/11/22` - _V0.2.0_
   - Finished start menu
   - Rewritten some css to not break on different resolutions